The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

-The values of $\vav{\Phi_{z}}$ are displayed in table \ref{tab:01}.
+where $\vav{\Phi_{z}}=-\vav{w(b-b_{*})}=-\vav{wb}$, because $b_{*}$ does not depend on $x$ or $y$ and therefore $\vav{wb_{*}}$ is identically zero.
 It is interesting that for the two largest aspect ratios $\vav{\Phi_{z}}$ is greater than $1$, which exceeds the buoyancy flux provided by the sources.
-The source of the disparity is seen when the governing equation for buoyancy \eqref{eq:lbuoy} is multiplied by $z$ to give a volumetric budget for the potential energy $E_{a}+E_{b}=-bz$, which implies that
+The cause of the disparity is seen when the governing equation for buoyancy \eqref{eq:lbuoy} is multiplied by $z$ to give a volumetric budget for the potential energy $E_{a}+E_{b}=-bz$, which implies that

+over a single quadrant.
+The right-hand side of \eqref{eq:phi_z} is equal to $1/2$ because a given quadrant contains a single source of buoyancy at either $z=-1/2$ or $z=1/2$.
 The input of potential energy at the boundaries is therefore equal to the sum of the integral of the convective buoyancy flux and diffusion of buoyancy down its mean profile $-\vav{\Phi_{i}}\equiv-\vav{Pe^{-1}\partial_{z}b}$.
 Indeed, there is a flux of buoyancy due to the plume in addition to a (negative) diffusive flux down the stable background stratification.
 Together, these contributions result in $\vav{\Phi_{z}}$ being either slightly higher or slightly lower than the input at the boundaries, depending on the area of the plume sources, relative to the area of the horizontal boundaries.
+Nevertheless, the contribution from $\vav{\Phi_{i}}$ is small relative to the buoyancy flux $\vav{\Phi_{z}}$, due to the relatively high P\'{e}clet number of the flow, which results in a close agreement between $-\vav{\Phi_{z}}$ and the surface buoyancy fluxes in \eqref{eq:phi_z}.